Meghana-N-Gowda/School_management/README.md

 Admin can announce notice also.

-## Drawbacks
-- On update page of teacher/student you must have to update password.
-- Anyone can become Admin

 ## HOW TO RUN THIS PROJECT
 - Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)
 - Open Terminal and Execute Following Commands :